esl/MongooseIM/doc/modules/mod_muc_light.md

     * `float_value` - floating-point number.
 * `internal_key` - optional, non-empty string - field name used in the internal representation, useful only for debugging or custom applications.
 By default it is the same as `field`.

+!!!
+WARNING
-**WARNING!** Lack of the `roomname` field will cause room names in Disco results and Roster items be set to the room username.
+    Lack of the `roomname` field will cause room names in Disco results and Roster items be set to the room username.

 ## Example Configuration